 Preparing For The Year 6 Transition To Secondary School: How To Make Sure Your Pupils Are Ready

-Why do we focus on the year 6 transition process
+Why the year 6 to year 7 transition matters

-Change can be hard at any stage of life but the move from primary to secondary school brings with it specific challenges and issues that can affect children’s self-esteem and even their mental health.
-(Research from West et Al is worth reading on this issue).
+Change can be hard at any stage of life, but the move from primary to secondary school brings specific challenges that can affect children’s self-esteem and confidence.
+(Research from West et al is worth reading on this.)

-It’s not surprising that emotions can run high at the start of the new school year!
+It is not surprising that emotions can run high at the start of the new school year.

-To help you to minimise the negative impacts of transition and increase the likelihood of a successful transition, it’s worth getting together as team in your own school and deciding on what you think good practice looks like.
-Here I share the work that I’ve been doing.
+To minimise the negative impacts and increase the chances of a successful transition, it helps to get together as a team in your own school and agree what good practice looks like.
+Here I share the work I have been doing.

 Time to focus now on the Year 6 transition